-Dr. Jo Ann Bamdas | Director of Interprofessional Education
+Dr. Terry Eggenberger | Director of Interprofessional Education and Practice

-Arcadia Betancourt | Assistant Director for Academic Personnel
+Arcadia Callahan | Director of Academic Personnel

 Arcadia came to the Provost’s Office in January 2015 as the Administrative Staff Assistant where she worked alongside the Division of Academic Affairs and the University Faculty Senate.
 In this capacity, she served as administrative support for both units, coordinated schedules and meeting times for the Academic Leadership Team, and assisted in coordinating University events such as the annual Honors Convocation ceremony and reception, New Faculty Orientation, and FAU’s High School Expo.

-Arcadia received her Bachelor's Degree in Sociology from the University of Florida in 2012.
+Arcadia received her Bachelor's Degree in Sociology from the University of Florida in 2012 and her Masters in Business Administration from FAU in 2018.
 Her past work experience includes working for a prominent law firm in South Florida as an Administrative Assistant to the partners and firm administrator from 2008 through 2014.
-Arcadia plans to obtain her MBA degree from FAU starting in Spring 2017.

-Geoffrey Johnson | Assistant Director of Academic Planning
+Geoffrey Johnson | Director of Academic Planning

 Geoffrey received his master's degree in Public Administration from Florida Atlantic University's College for Design and Social Inquiry.
 He received his bachelor's in Health Care Management from Florida Agricultural & Mechanical University’s School of Allied Health Sciences.

-Christopher Biggs | Assistant Director of Budgets
+Christopher Biggs | Associate Director of Academic Finance and Administration